googlielmo/gleam/BUILD.md

 Alternatively, execute:

-    $ ./mvnw -f gleam-all -Pexec install
+    $ ./mvnw -f gleam-all -Pexec compile

-With this special profile (`-Pexec`) a successful install will drop you in the REPL.
+With this special profile (`-Pexec`) a successful Maven  `compile` will drop you in the REPL.
 Exit the interactive interpreter to conclude the Maven build.

 CREDITS
 -------

 The old Ant `build.xml` was kindly provided by Jon Rafkind `<workmin at ccs.neu.edu>`.
 Thank you, Jon!